-So what are the attorney’s responsibilities in relation to the investments?
+So what are the power of attorney duties in relation to the investments?

 The Powers of Attorney Act provides that (save for Enduring Powers of Attorney made before the commencement of the Powers of Attorney Act in 1998), the attorney can invest only in “authorised investments” but that if the principal had investments at the commencement of the power which were not authorised investments, then the attorney can continue with them.